 Investing in startups is not for the faint-hearted or the impatient.
 Startup investing is highly volatile, and financial returns can take many years and you can lose your entire investment.
 It is essential to understand your personal risk profile and resilience before deciding to invest in startups.

-Investing in startups is also usually highly illiquid, even less liquid than real estate, and you are putting your hard-earned money into a very early and unproven venture.
+Startup investing is also usually highly illiquid, even less liquid than real estate, and you are putting your hard-earned money into a very early and unproven venture.
 When it comes to science and technology startups, the timelines are long, and financial returns, if any, can come a long way down the line.
 If any of these things keep you up at night, angel investing may not be the right investment option for you.

-Will I get fixed returns? – Illiquidity
+Will I get fixed returns on my investment? – Illiquidity

 Shares in a company listed on a stock market, such as the New York Stock Exchange, can be publicly traded without limitation on the investor’s financial position.
 This is because the company has registered and fulfilled its obligations with the financial regulator in that country, such as the Securities and Exchange Commission (SEC) in the United States.